-Professor, D.Sc., h.c. mult, FRSC; Chair of the Board of Directors of the Carlsberg Foundation.
+Professor, D.Sc., h.c. mult, FRSC; Chair of the Board of Directors of the Carlsberg Foundation and Chair of Carlsberg A/S.

 Chair of the Board of Directors of Aarhus Vand.
 Member of the Board of Directors of Unisense.